Italian seasoned bread is a delicious yeast bread recipe that is then seasoned with Italian seasoning and baked to golden perfection.

 Skip buying at the store and make a homemade Italian bread that will wow your family and friends.

 Italian bread goes great with pasta dishes, use to dip in soups, and so much more.
 I love just adding a slather of butter and eating it alone.
 You can’t go wrong with an easy bread like this.
-Also, be sure to check out my Irish soda bread as well.
+Also, be sure to check out my potato rolls and Irish soda bread as well.

 What Do I Need To Make Italian Seasoned Bread?